Josh-XT/AGiXT/docs/README.md

 - **Task Execution & Smart Task Management**: Efficient management and execution of complex tasks broken down into sub-tasks.
 The Smart Task feature employs AI-driven agents to dynamically handle tasks, optimizing efficiency and avoiding redundancy.
 - **Chain Management**: Sophisticated handling of chains or a series of linked commands, enabling the automation of complex workflows and processes.
 - **Web Browsing & Command Execution**: Advanced capabilities to browse the web and execute commands for a more interactive AI experience, opening a wide range of possibilities for AI assistance.
-- **Multi-Provider Compatibility**: Seamless integration with leading AI providers such as OpenAI GPT series, Hugging Face Huggingchat, GPT4All, GPT4Free, Oobabooga Text Generation Web UI, Kobold, llama.cpp, FastChat, Google Bard, Bing, and more.
+- **Multi-Provider Compatibility**: Seamless integration with leading AI providers such as OpenAI (as well as any that use OpenAI style endpoints), ezLocalai, Hugging Face, GPT4Free, Google Gemini, and more.
 - **Versatile Plugin System & Code Evaluation**: Extensible command support for various AI models along with robust support for code evaluation, providing assistance in programming tasks.
 - **Docker Deployment**: Simplified setup and maintenance through Docker deployment.
 - **Audio-to-Text & Text-to-Speech Options**: Integration with Hugging Face for seamless audio-to-text transcription, and multiple TTS choices, featuring Brian TTS, Mac OS TTS, and ElevenLabs.